invisibledrygoods/GivenWhenUnity/README.md

 -----------

  - Stochastic tests would be nice for probabilistic scenarios.
 Something like "this test should pass more than 90 out of 100 tries"

+ - Some way to take screenshots of fail states (maybe write a camera.WithScreenshotOnError(void => void) extension method that works everywhere?
+Maybe make it its own library actually?)